-Creates a connection to the database name listed indicated by the property when ij starts up.
-You can specify the complete connection URL (including protocol) with this property or just the database name if you also specify ij.protocol on the command line.
+The ij.database property creates a connection to the database specified by the property when ij starts up.

+You can specify the complete connection URL (including protocol) with this property, or you can specify just the database path name and URL attributes if you also specify ij.protocol on the command line.
 After it boots, ij displays the generated name of the connection made with this property.